Loaded Halloween Cream Cheese Brownies

 I recommend keeping and serving these Halloween brownies chilled.
 The chilled chocolate and the cream cheese are excellent together and so, so rich tasting.

-To make these easy Halloween brownies, you’ll need:
+To make these orange Halloween brownies, you’ll need:

 - Unsalted butter